 Medical School policy dictates that all financial aid recipients must meet with a financial aid officer before leaving the school for an approved Leave of Absence, withdrawal or dismissal.

-Students who know they may need to leave school should meet with a financial aid officer to to determine the appropriate refund amount.
+Students who know they may need to leave school should meet with a financial aid officer to determine the appropriate refund amount.
 Tuition Refund Policies are explained here.